GoogleChrome/ip-protection/Masked-Domain-List.md

 debonairtree.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 debugentity.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 decidedrum.com                                   | Admiral                                                        | Not Impacted By Script Blocking
+decisivebase.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 decisivedrawer.com                               | Admiral                                                        | Not Impacted By Script Blocking
 decisiveducks.com                                | Admiral                                                        | Not Impacted By Script Blocking
 decoycreation.com                                | Admiral                                                        | Not Impacted By Script Blocking